 Rarely, broken heart syndrome can cause death.
 However, most people who have broken heart syndrome quickly recover and don't have long-lasting effects.

 Other possible complications of broken heart syndrome include:

 - Backup of fluid into the lungs (pulmonary edema)

 - Heart failure

-It's also possible that you may have broken heart syndrome again if you have another stressful event.
+Broken heart syndrome may occur again after another stressful event.
 However, the odds of this happening are low.

-Many doctors recommend long-term treatment with beta blockers or similar medications that block the potentially damaging effects of stress hormones on the heart.
-Recognizing and managing stress in your life may also be important in helping to prevent broken heart syndrome, though there's currently no evidence to prove this.
+To prevent another episode of broken heart syndrome, many health care providers recommend long-term treatment with beta blockers or similar medications that block the potentially damaging effects of stress hormones on the heart.

 Some people who have chronic stress may have an increased risk for broken heart syndrome.
 Taking steps to manage emotional stress can improve heart health and may help prevent broken heart syndrome.